 We all know how good it feels to get a full night’s sleep.
 Did you know that poor quality sleep can have a significant negative impact on your health?
 According to a report published by The Institute of Medicine in 2008, lack of adequate sleep can increase your risk of developing hypertension, diabetes, obesity, depression, stroke and heart attack.
 Other studies have demonstrated a link between sleep deprivation and reduced ability to fight off illness.

 If you are experiencing insomnia, sleep disturbances, day-time drowsiness, feeling wide awake at night but exhausted in the morning, consider making an appointment to find out why your sleep patterns are imbalanced.
-At Boulder Natural Health we offer the Adrenal Stress Index test which checks night-time cortisol levels.
-We also provide natural solutions to help you get a full night sleep.
+At Boulder Natural Health we provide natural solutions to help you get a full night sleep.

 Here are some things to watch out for if you are experiencing insomnia or have disrupted sleep patterns:

 1. Stress and elevated cortisol levels